Jalaxies/.github/profile/README.md

-## Hi there 👋
+# Welcome to the Jalaxies Organisation 🌌

-Organisation containing all relevant Jalaxies repositories
+This orrganisation containing all relevant Jalaxies repositories.

+## Wiki
+For a detailed technical document explaining Jalaxies, [visit the wiki](https://github.com/Jalaxies/.github/wiki).

 <!--